CraftsmantechDoc/product-docs/docs/Scripting/Network Synchronization Structure and Mechanics.md

 ### Server

-> A Server provides service for the client, such as providing resources to the client and saving client data.
+> A Server provides service for the client, such as providing assets to the client and saving client data.
 It is an important way to realize game characterization and the most direct method to express through the game.
 For example, if you want to modify the parameters of a certain NPC, simply reload it and it will be reflected immediately in the game.

 > Game Server provides services for the game client, such as providing login for the client, saving the game player information, and providing the player with online gameplay, all of which are key differences from stand-alone games.
 The game client's login requires the authorization of the server.
 For example, the game server provides the login to the player, and the login is the necessary tool to connect to the server, and the login can also be viewed as the authorization file of the server.

-As mentioned above, the server carries great responsibility, it stores all the client's resources and data, even the game logic
+As mentioned above, the server carries great responsibility, it stores all the client's assets and data, even the game logic

 Example Cases: